junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean bats away Sam's helping hand.
 Instead, he staggers and carries Cas in a princess pose back to the car all by himself.
 Sam doesn't argue.

-Dean doesn't show a sign of paying any attention to drive.
-He slides right back in with Cas on the back seat.
+Dean doesn't show any sign of paying any attention to driving.
+He slides right back in with Cas in the back seat.

 Sam takes the cue and sits behind the wheel.